LoyolaChicagoBooks/introcs-csharp/rst/forstatements.rst

          Console.WriteLine("{0} {1}", i, j);
       }

+Guess what this does, and then paste it into csharp to check.

 The comma separated lists in a ``for`` statement heading are mentioned here for completeness.
 Later we will find a situation where this is actually useful.